How To Build A Web App In 2022 – The Ultimate Guide To Making A Web App

 In the article, they quoted Hal Varian, chief economist at Google as saying “HTML5 is going to make the web very attractive. ” to which, Nokia‘s Cheif Technology Officer Rob Scott added, “Once HTML5 browsers and fully capable Web runtimes are in place on the common Kindle through iPhone, the Web app will begin replacing native apps.”

 But the more important question is, did that turn out to be true?
 Well, yes.
-On the 5th of April 2019, Victoria Gollins (now the former contributor at Forbes) wrote the article The Decline Of The Native App And The Rise Of The Web App.
+On the 5th of April 2019, Victoria Gollins (now a former contributor at Forbes) wrote the article The Decline Of The Native App And The Rise Of The Web App.

 In the article, she refers to Lancome, an American Cosmetics company that launched its Progressive Web Application and Won.